 Born in Lisbon, he studied to become a chef in San Francisco (at the California Culinary Academy), gained experience in Japan and with chefs like Jean-Georges Vongerichten and Ferran Adrià, and ended up being considered one of the best chefs in the UK, after moving to London in 2006 and opening his Michelin-starred restaurant Viajante.
 In 2019 he returned to his homeland, and is now responsible for the BAHR restaurant at the top of the Bairro Alto Hotel .
 Despite the global influences, his cuisine is based on the traditions of the various parts of Portugal, from the Alentejo to the Azores.

 Known for experimenting with Mediterranean flavors and for creating new concepts, Olivier's success is due to focusing on the ingredients and to his own interpretations of international trends.
 He's one of the most successful restaurateurs in town, now having several restaurants.
-The first one has his name (Olivier Avenida ), now located on Avenida da Liberdade, and the others have a "by Olivier" seal -- K.O.B. , Yakuza , Guilty and Seen .
+They all have a "by Olivier" seal -- K.O.B. , Yakuza Lisboa , Guilty and Seen .
 He has published a book, celebrating his first decade in the business.

 After professional courses at Alain Ducasse's school in Paris and at The Culinary Institute of America, he spent some time at award-winning restaurants in France and opened his own restaurant in Canada.
 Took over Varanda, at the Ritz in 2009, after a vast experience at other restaurants of the Four Seasons chain in Geneva and Montreal.
 He recreates classics of French cuisine, giving them an international flair.